api-platform/docs/create-client/vuejs.md

 Go to `http://localhost:5173/books/` to start using your app.

-**Note:** In order to Mercure to work, you have to use the port 3000.
+**Note:** In order to Mercure to work with the demo, you have to use the port 3000.